-6.3 Pass / Fail
+6.3 Pass / No Pass

-Twelve (12) units of courses may be taken with a grading option of Pass / Fail that may count towards the 192 units required for graduation.
+Twelve (12) units of courses may be taken with a grading option of Pass / No Pass that may count towards the 192 units required for graduation.
 These courses will not impact the QPA of the student and ONLY elective courses are eligible.
-A separate request is to be made for each course by completing the "Request for P/F" form to be reviewed and approved by the program director.
-Failure to submit the P/F for will result in the course being taken for a grade rather than P/F. It is suggested that students consider taking P/F courses during their busiest semester.
+A separate request is to be made for each course by completing the "Request for Pass/No Pass" form to be reviewed and approved by the program director.
+Failure to submit the P/N form will result in the course being taken for a grade rather than P/N. It is suggested that students consider taking P/N courses during their busiest semester.
 The deadline to change the grading option for a course is consistent with the Add/Drop deadline, mini courses (6 units) is 5 days after the beginning of the course and 10 days after the beginning of the semester for a full-semester (12 units) course